 In recent years, several airlines have taken steps to help ensure that only trained, properly-behaving service and therapy dogs are allowed on flights.
 Some have limited the types and breeds of animals allowed on planes; others have instituted a minimum age.

 Delta also announced earlier that year it would no longer allow "pit bull-type" dogs on flights as service and support animals.
 At the same time, the policy introduced a limit of one emotional support animal per customer per flight.

-According to a Delta press release, the changes are in response to recent incidents in which several employees and passengers were bitten.
+According to a Delta press release, the changes were in response to incidents in which several employees and passengers were bitten.
 The company also cites an increase in incidents of animals urinating and defecating on flights.
 The company gives no specifics about the breeds of the dogs involved.

 Delta flies about 700 service or support animals each day, according to the company.
 Customers have attempted to fly with snakes, spiders, turkeys and gliding possums as comfort animals.

 "The rise in serious incidents involving animals in flight leads us to believe that the lack of regulation in both health and training screening for these animals is creating unsafe conditions across U.S. air travel," said John Laughter, Delta’s senior vice president of corporate safety, security and compliance, when updating the airline's policy in March 2019.
 "As a leader in safety, we worked with our Advisory Board on Disability to find a solution that supports those customers with a legitimate need for these animals, while prioritizing a safe and consistent travel experience."

 United also requires passengers provide vaccination or proof of health documentation 48 hours before a flight (along with the federally-required doctor or therapist's note for emotional support animals).